 Types of Safety Concerns for Women in India

-There are several types of safety concerns that women may face while traveling in India, including: (See Also: Is Christchurch Safe to Visit Now?
+There are several types of safety concerns that women may face while traveling in India, including: (See Also: Is It Safe To Visit Namibia?
 A Traveler’s Guide)

 - Harassment and catcalling: Women may experience verbal harassment, catcalling, or wolf whistling while walking in public spaces.